DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 Running this command might take some time and will print a lot of output.

-Please copy the line starting with `kubeadm join --token....` to a local text editor, we'll need it soon!
+Please copy the line starting with `kubeadm join --token....` to a local text editor, we'll need it soon, but don't run it yet!

 ---

 ###### this **only** needs to be done on your first Droplet, k8s-workshop-x-01
-kubeadm init generates a yaml-formatted configuration file, we'll need to point our command line tools to it's location
+kubeadm init generates a yaml-formatted configuration file; we'll need to point our command line tools to its location
 ```
 export KUBECONFIG=/etc/kubernetes/admin.conf
 echo "export KUBECONFIG=$KUBECONFIG" >> ~/.bashrc